Apify PPE Pricing Explained: Pay Per Event Model, Strategy, and Code Examples

-When a user runs your actor and it charges 100 events at $0.01 each, that is $1.00 total.
-Apify keeps $0.20 (20%) and you receive $0.80 (80%).
-This split applies to all PPE revenue regardless of volume.
-There are no tiers, no minimum payouts, and no hidden fees.
-Revenue appears in your Apify account dashboard within 24 hours of the run completing.
+When a user runs your actor and it charges 100 events at $0.01 each, the total charge is $1.00.
+Apify keeps $0.20 (20%) and the developer receives $0.80 (80%).
+This split applies to all PPE revenue regardless of volume, as documented in Apify's monetization docs.
+There are no volume tiers, no minimum payouts, and no hidden fees.
+Revenue appears in the developer's Apify Console dashboard within 24 hours of the run completing.

-Here is the math for common price points:
+Here is the revenue math for common PPE price points:

-Notice that a higher price per event with fewer events can generate the same or more revenue as a low price with high volume.
-The right price depends on the value your actor provides, not the compute it consumes.
+A higher price per event with fewer events can generate the same revenue as a low price with high volume.
+The optimal price depends on the value the actor provides, not the compute it consumes.

-Pricing is configured in your actor's .actor/actor.json file under the pricingModel field.
-You define the pricePerEvent in USD, an eventTitle (singular noun), and an eventDescription that explains what one event represents.
+PPE pricing is configured in the actor's .actor/actor.json file under the pricingModel field.
+Developers define 3 required properties: pricePerEvent (USD), eventTitle (singular noun), and eventDescription (what one event represents).
+This configuration is documented in Apify's actor.json reference.

 {